Andreas-Makrides-ICL/msc-thesis-incomplete-markets-LDES/README.md

 - `data/`: Raw and processed weather and system input data.
 - `analysis/`: Scripts for data selection, cleaning, and preprocessing.
 - `models/`: Julia equilibrium models for both complete and incomplete markets.
-- `plots/`: Scripts for plots, tables and post-processing analysis.

 ## 🛠 Tools Used